 Stimulants are a class of drugs that speed up messages travelling between the brain and body.
 Abuse of stimulants can also be very harmful to health.
 Stimulants speed up the heart beat and other functions of the body.
 They also have the tendency to keep people awake and alert but at the expense of some wear and tear.
 The most commonly used stimulants are nicotine, cocaine and amphetamines.
 Cigars cigarettes and chewing tobaccos contain nicotine.
 When nicotine enters the body, it causes the release of the hormone adrenaline, which ramps up the heart, disrupts sits rhythm, and causes liver to pour sugar into the blood (Jarvis, 2004).
 Cocaine is a stimulant which produces feelings of euphoria, relieves pain, boosts self-confidence, and reduces the appetite.
 Cocaine affects an individual psychologically and, as well as biologically.
-It causes the thickening of the blood all which in combination can lead to cardiovascular and respiratory collapse (Moliterno et al., 1994).
+It causes the acceleration of the heart rate raises the blood pressure, constricts the arteries of the heart and causes the thickening of the blood all which in combination can lead to cardiovascular and respiratory collapse (Moliterno et al., 1994).